rails-girls-summer-of-code/projects/README.md

 We will review your submitted project and come back with questions/concerns if we have any.

 The accepted projects will be found [here](https://github.com/rails-girls-summer-of-code/projects/issues?q=is%3Aopen+is%3Aissue+label%3Aaccepted).

-### Applying to a project

-Do you want to apply for RGSoC as a student?
-Please read our [Student's Guide](http://railsgirlssummerofcode.org/students/application/) first.

-Have a look through these [projects](https://github.com/rails-girls-summer-of-code/projects/issues?q=is%3Aopen+is%3Aissue+label%3Aaccepted), which proposals where accepted by us.
-You can apply to them.
-Here is an [overview of all the submitted projects](https://github.com/rails-girls-summer-of-code/projects/issues).
-The ones which don't have the 'accepted' label are still being reviewed by us.

-Please contact the mentor who opened the issue.
-If an issue is locked, that means that the mentor is not taking on more applicants for his or her project.
-You can also find other Open Source projects, that are not yet proposed here and suggest to the mentor to submit his or her project here.

 ### Resources